 Learning should be an integral part of your career, always be keen to enhance and multiply your knowledge, and learn from online sources, forums, industry experts, and networking events.

 I always try to help beginners by giving them my share of advice whenever they approach me, some times I even train them for free.

 This not only helps build leadership qualities but also gives me the opportunity to help others grow at the same time, I will also try to learn if questions that I am not aware of are being asked.

 In your profession, try helping your juniors and team, they will appreciate you for it and this could positively impact your growth.
 You will not only build leadership qualities but also learn in the process.

 9) Strive for perfection:

 Bodybuilders and Fitness models strive for perfection in their overall symmetry and proportion.

 This requires a lot of effort and time to make sure they are following all of the points shared above and some more.

-It can be a repetitive task to lift weights but the way it’s executed and the techniques and varying intensities help different muscles show up and create physical definition the person is looking for.
+It can be a repetitive task to lift weights but the way it’s executed and the techniques and varying intensities help different muscles show up and create the physical definition the person is looking for.

-Striving for perfection at the workplace is very important, if a task is given to you, give your 100% even if it’s a repetitive task, you may want to try completing the same task in a shorter time frame than it usually takes or find a better way to execute the task, this not only keeps you in the lead position but others will look up to you.
+Striving for perfection at the workplace is very important, if a task is given to you, give your 100% even if it’s a repetitive task, you may want to try completing the same task in a shorter time frame than it usually takes or finds a better way to execute the task, this not only keeps you in the lead position but others will look up to you.